-2. What physical property does the amplitude of the sine curve represent?
-(The amplitude is how high it is from zero, or half the total height.)

-3. What physical property does the wavelength of the sine curve represent?
-(The wavelength is the amount of time it takes to get back to the same position on the graph.)

-4. Describe your fitting process.
+- 1. Record Jupiter's diameter in pixels: - 2.
+What physical property does the amplitude of the sine curve represent?
+(The amplitude is how high it is from zero, or half the total height.) - 3.
+What physical property does the wavelength of the sine curve represent?
+(The wavelength is the amount of time it takes to get back to the same position on the graph.) - 4.
+Describe your fitting process.
 What was easy to determine?
 What made finding a good fit difficult?

-5. We need the distance from Jupiter in astronomical units, instead of in pixels.
-Show how to get A.U. from your measurement of pixels using one point from your moon's data:
+5. Show how to get A.U. from a measurement of pixels using one point from your moon's data: